jcreek/jcreek/README.md

 > I’m a Computer Science educator and Software Engineer specializing in building full stack Web Applications.
 >
-> For the frontend I love building reactive web applications using Vue.js & ASP.NET Core (MVC / Razor Pages).
+> For the frontend I love building reactive web applications using Sveltekit, or Vue.js & ASP.NET Core (MVC / Razor Pages).
 As for the backend, I work with ASP.NET Core WebAPIs and Node.js.
 I am a proponent of Docker containerisation and virtualisation, as well as automated testing within CI/CD workflows.
-For cloud computing my service of choice is AWS.
+For cloud computing my service of choice is Azure but I like AWS too.
 >
 > I recently began to blog, documenting things that I think could be of use to other developers.
 >